 My name is Billie, I am from Australia and I was diagnosed with NF2 in 2014 at the age of 27.
 I started experiencing symptoms including hearing loss, pins and needles in my face and vertigo nine years prior to this, and was misdiagnosed with ear infections for the entirety of those nine years.

-By chance, moving house and consulting with a new General Practitioner led to referral to an ENT, who organised an MRI of my brain, not expecting to find anything.
+By chance, moving house and consulting with a new General Practitioner led to referral to an ENT, who organized an MRI of my brain, not expecting to find anything.

 Two weeks later, I was sitting in his office as he told me that I needed to consult with a neurosurgeon ASAP as he was “not qualified to deal with this”.